 In August 2016, I was appointed by the South Region to the Miami-Dade County Public Schools Family and Community Involvement Committee.
 My advocacy for good government and best practices in public management led to my 2017 appointment to the National League of Cities Finance, Administration and Intergovernmental Relations federal advocacy committee and to my reappointment in 2018.
 I represent the Village of Pinecrest on the Board of PACE and on the Board of the Miami-Dade County League of Cities.

 I was elected to to the Village of Pinecrest Council on November 8, 2016 to Seat 1.
 I know that my proven leadership and commitment to community service will make the Village of Pinecrest safe and strong for generations to come.
 My initiatives to date have:

 - Promoted equal pay and minimized the gender pay gap for Village employees.

-- Enhanced the ability of residents to access Parks & Recreation facilities with their pets.
+- Enhanced the ability of residents to access Parks & Recreation facilities.

 - Added language in our strategic plan explicitly committing Council and staff to the support and promotion of our neighborhood public schools.

 - Created marketing, pricing, programming and branding policies at the Community Center with the objective of making the facility “budget-neutral”.

 - Established policies to streamline and optimize code-enforcement.